lizraeli/lev-izraelit/src/content/state-hook.md

     component: null,
     useState(initialValue) {
       const { currentStateIndex, stateHolderArr } = MyReact;

       let stateHolder;
+      // if we reached beyond the last element of the array
+      // We will need
       if (currentStateIndex === stateHolderArr.length){
         stateHolder = {
           state: initialValue,